-If you like to traveling by railroad and have a good customer service skills then career as Railroad Conductors and Yardmasters could be the right fit for you.
+If you like to travel by railroad and have good customer service skills then Career as Railroad Conductors and Yardmasters could be the right fit for you.
 Conductors coordinate activities of train crew on passenger or freight train.
 Yardmasters coordinate activities of workers engaged in railroad traffic operations, such as the makeup or break-up of trains, yard switching, and review train schedules and switching orders.

 Role of Railroad Conductors and Yardmasters